 Address: 2065 County Road 13, Milford, Ontario

 Although undoubtedly Prince Edward County's most unusual attraction, Birdhouse City is a must-visit when touring the region.
-Located just outside Picton in the Macaulay Mountain Conservation Area, the attraction consists of an impressive collection of birdhouses that each represent a famous building from around the world or from the County itself.
+Located just outside Picton in the Macaulay Mountain Conservation Area, this attraction consists of an impressive collection of birdhouses that each represent a famous building from around the world or from the county itself.

-While locals will recognize renditions of County landmarks such as Crystal Palace and Salmon Point Lighthouse, the rest of us will have no problem spotting iconic structures such as the Leaning Tower of Piza, a Greek temple, and yes, even the local Tim Hortons.
+While locals will recognize renditions of county landmarks such as Crystal Palace and Salmon Point Lighthouse, the rest of us will have no problem spotting iconic structures such as the Leaning Tower of Pisa, a Greek temple, and yes, even the local Tim Hortons.

 Location: Picton, Prince Edward County, Ontario

 After exploring Birdhouse City, be sure to leave some time to check out Macaulay Heritage Park, located on the outskirts of picturesque Picton.
 The highlight of a visit is stepping inside the attractive Macaulay House, a red-brick heritage home built in 1830 that now serves as a museum.

 Also worth seeing are the nearby Church of St. Mary Magdalene (also a museum), along with the expansive gardens.